 Who We Are

-Abiinooji Aki Inc. (AAI), supported by GLIFWC, and the LCO Tribe, organized a symposium for Women and Water Coming Together held August 7th - 11th, 2016 on the Lac Courte Oreilles Reservation near Hayward, WI.
+Abiinooji Aki Inc. (AAI), supported by the LCO Tribe, and GLIFWC, organized the first symposium for Women and Water Coming Together (WWCTS) held August 7th - 11th, 2016 on the Lac Courte Oreilles Reservation near Hayward, WI.
 The symposium brought together over 85 participants from different locations across the United States.
-With this first Women & Water symposium successfully completed, we began organizing for the Women & Men Together For The Water, held in 2018.
-Here we are again, working our way for Women & Water Symposium July 30-Aug 3, 2023.
+With this first WWCTS successfully completed, we began organizing for the future WWCTS, focusing on how to expand our work.
+Here we are again, planning the 9th annual Women & Water Coming Together Symposium set for Aug.
+3-7, 2025.
+The Women & Water Coming Together Symposium was inspired by Ojibwe Grandmother and AAI Director/Founder-Maryellen Baker, Niiyogiizhigookwe

 LCO, the Lac Courte Oreilles reservation is located near Hayward, Wisconsin which is located 70 miles South of Superior/Duluth, 133 miles East of Minneapolis/St. Paul and 50 South of Ashland, WI.

 Abiinooji Aki, Inc (AAI), founded The Anishinaabe Way conference on Alcohol and Drug Abuse.
 A conference dedicated to educating Native and Non-Native professionals across the United States in working with Native American patients.
-The Anishinaabe Way was the first conference dedicated to working with Native American clients in recovery and has inspired many programs and agencies across the nation.
-The Anishinaabe Way conference was a Wisconsin certified training program through the Wisconsin Department of Public Instruction and the Wisconsin Certification Board and has assisted many programs, therapists, psychologists, counselor, treatment center, clinics and people in recovery for over 25 years.
+The Anishinaabe Way was the first conference dedicated to working with Native American clients in recovery using cultural methods and has inspired many programs and agencies across the nation.
+The Anishinaabe Way conference was a Wisconsin certified training program through the Wisconsin Department of Public Instruction and the Wisconsin Certification Board.
+Since its inception and because of the Anishinaabe Way conference, Abiinooji Aki has assisted many programs, therapists, psychologists, counselor, treatment centers, clinics and people in recovery for over 25 years.
 We have provided various training programs in healing, grieving, AODA, youth programs and more.
-Now we are working on a very valuable project for people of the world.
-The Women & Water Coming Together Symposium was inspired by Ojibwe Grandmother and AAI Director/Founder - Maryellen Baker, Niiyogiizhigokwe.

 LCO, the Lac Courte Oreilles reservation is located near Hayward, Wisconsin which is located 70 miles South of Superior/Duluth, 133 miles East of Minneapolis/St. Paul and 50 South of Ashland, WI.

 Abiinooji Aki, Inc (AAI), founded The Anishinaabe Way conference on Alcohol and Drug Abuse.
 A conference dedicated to educating Native and Non-Native professionals across the United States in working with Native American patients.
-The Anishinaabe Way was the first conference dedicated to working with Native American clients in recovery and has inspired many programs and agencies across the nation.
-The Anishinaabe Way conference was a Wisconsin certified training program through the Wisconsin Department of Public Instruction and the Wisconsin Certification Board and has assisted many programs, therapists, psychologists, counselor, treatment center, clinics and people in recovery for over 25 years.
+The Anishinaabe Way was the first conference dedicated to working with Native American clients in recovery using cultural methods and has inspired many programs and agencies across the nation.
+The Anishinaabe Way conference was a Wisconsin certified training program through the Wisconsin Department of Public Instruction and the Wisconsin Certification Board.
+Since its inception and because of the Anishinaabe Way conference, Abiinooji Aki has assisted many programs, therapists, psychologists, counselor, treatment centers, clinics and people in recovery for over 25 years.
 We have provided various training programs in healing, grieving, AODA, youth programs and more.
-Now we are working on a very valuable project for people of the world.
-The Women & Water Coming Together Symposium was inspired by Ojibwe Grandmother and AAI Director/Founder - Maryellen Baker, Niiyogiizhigokwe.

 Abiinooji Aki, Board of Directors